activeadmin-plugins/active_admin_scoped_collection_actions/README.md

 config.batch_actions = true
 ```

-Inside of this Gem we use "batch_actions".
-So without them Collection Actions don't work.
+Actually inside of this Gem we use "batch_actions".
+So without them Collection Actions wouldn't work.

 ```ruby
 scoped_collection_action :something_here
 ```

 You resource should have some collection actions.
-If it doesn't have, sidebar will not appear.
+If it doesn't have any - sidebar will not appear.

 And the last one.
 By default we dont allow perform actions on all the records.
 We want protect you from accidental deleting.
-Sidebar with buttons will appear only when you performing filtering or scopes on  resource records
+Sidebar with buttons will appear only after you perform filtering or scopes on  resource records

 ### Can I use my handler on update/delete action?